gbasak2014/gcp_migration/README.md

-# Data load from On-premises Hadoop cluster Hive(HDFS) to BigQuery on Google Cloud Platform.
+# Data load from On-premises Hive(HDFS) to BigQuery on Google Cloud Platform.
   Configuration driven shell script to load data from Hive(HDFS) to Google BigQuery.
 The script support PARQUET, ORC and CSV file format.

 ## High Level design